 - Early childhood nutrition pre-kindergarten through sixth grade (new)

 Education funding supports programs that take place during the school day, typically within the classroom.
 The Cargill Foundation is committed to funding programs that close the achievement gap and improve early childhood education.
 The programs the Foundation supports are often rigorous, curriculum-driven and embedded in the other areas of learning at the school or district levels.

 Currently, the Education grant application process is closed.

-Early childhood nutrition is new focus area that the Foundation is currently exploring.
+This is a new focus area that the Foundation is currently exploring.
 Early childhood nutrition sits at the intersection of education and nutrition.
-The age group focus of the early childhood nutrition pilot is youth pre-kindergarten through sixth grade (ages 2 - 12).
+The age group focus of the early childhood nutrition pilot is youth pre-kindergarten through sixth grade (ages 2-12).